 |Deadline||15 August 2019||15 September 2019||15 November 2019||30 November 2019|

 |Non-Students (Professionals/Academic/Institutional) – Indian||Rs.
 4750||Rs.
 7100||Rs.
 9500||Rs.
 14,200|

 |Professionals – South Asia||USD 86||USD 118||USD 177||USD 236|

 |Students South Asia||USD 59||USD 86||USD 118||USD 177|

 |Expo participating Institutions (limited slots available)||Interested organisations/institutions may email us to discuss available options.|

-Applicable taxes will be levied on registration fees (based on the prevalent rule from the Government of India, at the time of registration).
+Above Registration fees is inclusive of applicable taxes based on the prevalent rule from the Government of India, at the time of registration.

 For further updates, please visit the conference website.

 If you have any questions or proposals in connection to this announcement, please feel free to be in touch with us.